Rubinjo/HWGAN/README.md

 Currently it is not possible to have a dataset that combines single line images and multi-line images.

 - An example of the splitted data can also be shown during the training process.
-This is done with the `sample` argument follwed by the number of examples you want, like the following command:
+This is done with the `sample` argument followed by the number of examples you want, like the following command:

 ```
 python train.py -data folder_name -sample 100